 (If you need a break from social media, here’s a 30-Day Social Media Detox Challenge that can help!)

-Unconfident people sometimes check their phones as soon as they get a notification because they can’t stand not knowing.
+People who lack confidence sometimes check their phones as soon as they get a notification because they can’t stand not knowing.
+It’s human nature to get distracted.
 But it’s difficult to be confident when you’re too busy trying to figure out what everyone else is up to.

 Confident people plan how and when they check their phone, rather than just reacting whenever it dings.
 They don’t let fear dictate their actions.
 Instead, they wait to check it when they have more time to respond, keeping their priorities in check.

 This level of confidence comes with practice in analyzing and owning your actions (and non-actions).
-Again, confidence is not bravado.
-It’s not arrogance or putting yourself on a pedestal – it’s simply having confidence in your own abilities.
+Again, self-confidence is not bravado.
+It’s not arrogance or putting yourself on a pedestal – it’s simply having confidence in your abilities.